kenaryn/memoranda/java_memorandum.md

 Use `static` keyword to declare a class member, **shared by all instances** of the class.
 You have not to create an object instance to access the `static` class' members.

-*Nota bene*: a instance variable has its contents initialized in a constructor whereas a class variable's value is is computed in a static (*i.e.* class) initializer.
+- *Nota bene*: an instance variable has its contents initialized in a constructor whereas a class variable's value is is computed in a static (*i.e.* class) initializer.
+- *Addendum*: keep on an eye on **deferred immutability** of `StableValue` new type introduced in Java 25.

 2. Object